mobius-software-ltd/mqtt-sn-test-suite/README.md

 Then you have to build the project.
 For this purpose run in console "mvn clean install -Dgpg.skip=true"

-Now you have the controller (in _mqtt-test-suite/controllmqtt-test-suite/controller_ folder) and the test runner (in _mqtt-test-suite/runner/target_ folder) jar files on your computer.
+Now you have the controller (in mqtt-sn-test-suite/controller/target folder)) and the test runner (in _mqtt-sn-test-suite/runner/target_ folder) jar files on your computer.
-To make the work more convenient, create _performance_test_ folder which will contain `controller-jar-with-dependencies.jar` and `runner-jar-with-dependencies.jar`.
+To make the work more convenient, create _performance_test_ folder containing `mqttsn-controller.jar` and `mqttsn-scenario-runner.jar`.
 Also you should add [JSON files](https://github.com/mobius-software-ltd/mqtt-sn-test-suite/blob/master/runner/src/test/resources/json) and [config.properties](https://github.com/mobius-software-ltd/mqtt-sn-test-suite/blob/master/controller/src/main/resources/config.properties) to this very performance_test folder.
 Modify scenario file by setting "controller.1.ip" and "broker.ip" with public IP addresses used on controller and broker.
 In config.properties set "localHostname" property with local ip address of the machine running the controller.